mscienski/git-commands/merge/oursVTheirs.md

-# in master
+**in master**
-$ git merge a_branch
+    git merge a_branch

 CONFLICT (content): Merge conflict in conflict.txt Automatic merge failed; fix conflicts and then commit.
-$ git status -s
+    git status -s

 UU conflict.txt

-# we know the version of the file from the branch is the version we want.
+**we know the version of the file from the branch is the version we want.**
-$ git checkout --theirs conflict.txt
+    git checkout --theirs conflict.txt
-$ git add conflict.txt
+    git add conflict.txt
-$ git commit
+    git commit

 # Sometimes during a merge you want to take a file from one side wholesale.
 # The following aliases expose the ours and theirs commands which let you